 Pros

-Generally, when we think about tendonitis and arthritis, these conditions have inflammation.
+Generally, tendonitis and arthritis involve inflammation of the affected area.
 To reduce inflammation, we can take medication by mouth (such as cortisone or ibuprofen tablets).
 However, taking medication by mouth distributes a small amount throughout the body and may increase side effects.

-On the other hand, a cortisone injection targets this powerful drug directly to the inflammation spots.
-Therefore, there is less absorption of the drug throughout the body.
+On the other hand, a cortisone injection delivers the drug directly to the sites of inflammation, resulting in reduced systemic absorption.

-In general, we recommend a cortisone injection for those conditions that are more inflammatory.
-These conditions include trigger finger and De Quervain’s tenosynovitis.
+In general, we recommend a cortisone injection for more inflammatory conditions, such as trigger finger and De Quervain’s tenosynovitis.

-However, inflammation plays less of a role in conditions such as tendonitis, with degeneration being more critical.
+However, inflammation plays a lesser role in conditions such as tendonitis, with degeneration being a more critical factor.
 As such, cortisone injections are less effective.
 Examples include tennis elbow, Achilles tendonitis, and patellar tendonitis.
-Cortisone injections may worsen the pain at three months in some tendons, such as tennis elbow.
-Therefore, overall, we should use cortisone less for tendonitis.
+Cortisone injections may worsen the pain in some tendons, such as tennis elbow, at three months.
+Therefore, we should use corticosteroids less frequently for tendonitis.

-Similarly, in conditions such as knee osteoarthritis, the results of a cortisone injection are less than what we want.
-For example, recent studies suggest cortisone injections for knee arthritis relieve mild pain lasting only about three months.
+Similarly, in conditions such as knee osteoarthritis, the results of a cortisone injection are suboptimal.
+Recent studies suggest that cortisone injections for knee arthritis can relieve mild pain, which typically lasts only about three months.
 However, there is some concern that repeated cortisone injections may accelerate arthritis.

 Cons